storj/storj/docs/design/storage-node-automatic-updater.md

 * Should we try to update new and small nodes first to further mitigate the impact of bad releases?
   * Storage Node Operators of new nodes are expected to check their logs more frequently.
   * Is this possible at all using the jitter?
+* We need to define the Web API of the Version Server.